The following is an excerpt from a Thuban document on titles in written communication between Order members.

 In another example, it is sometimes easier to just use the first name of a motto, so Frater Verbum Caro Factum Est could be Frater V or Frater Verbum, but more commonly in person he has just been referred to as Verbum.

 The Order is commonly known as a co-ed fraternity.
 It would not be incorrect to call it co-ed sorority.
-Neither are strictly correct, and co-ed society is the term originally used by the Order.
+Neither are strictly correct, and

 In writing a letter or email, the header should be one of the following: